Alain Ducasse at Hôtel de Paris Monte-Carlo

 From Louis XV to Alain Ducasse at Hôtel de Paris

 Lightness is also celebrated in spring when the asparagus season blooms and the simply steamed les Asperges vertes à la vapeur sneak into the menu.
 Always perfectly cooked, you rarely taste asparagus as good as this!
-Plenty of olive oil is used in the kitchen, so using right three local producers – the Domaine de la Ginestrea in Sospel, Olivaie de la Pierredite in Tourrettes-sur-Loup, and Domaine de la Royrie in Grasse.
+Plenty of olive oil is used in the kitchen.
+Supplied by three local producers – Domaine de la Ginestrea in Sospel, Olivaie de la Pierredite in Tourrettes-sur-Loup, and Domaine de la Royrie in Grasse.
 Innovation with contemporary flare calls for fresh condiments, robust juices, and intense bouillons on the plates.

 Cheese from all over France is offered on the tempting trolley, but the highlights are local goat cheeses by Isabelle & Georges Monteiro in Peymeinade.
 I never resist, so fresh!

-Alain Ducasse at Hotel de Paris: Place du Casino, MC 98000 Principauté de Monaco
+Alain Ducasse at Hôtel de Paris: Place du Casino, MC 98000 Principauté de Monaco

 +377 98 06 88 64